NEWLY DIAGNOSED

 Differentiation describes how much the cancer cells still look like the normal cells they came from.

-Think of it like a cell losing its original shape and discipline.
+Think of it like a cell losing its original shape, structure and discipline.

 - Well differentiated means the cells still look more like the original cells.

-- Moderately differentiated means they are more changed.
+- Moderately differentiated means the cells are more changed.

-- Poorly differentiated means they look more abnormal and less organised.
+- Poorly differentiated means the cells look more abnormal and less organised.

-Why it matters: Differentiation can help doctors understand how aggressive the cancer appears, but it must be interpreted with the stage, tumour location, scans, biomarkers, and treatment response.
+This must still be interpreted with the stage, tumour location, scans, biomarkers and treatment response.

 Request: Please confirm whether my tumour is well differentiated, moderately differentiated, or poorly differentiated, and explain what that means in my case.